-480 ADV T: TECHNICAL MATHEMATICS 2 credits
+480 ADV T: TECHNICAL MATHEMATICS

-Prerequisite: 255 or equivalent with a grade of C- or better, or placement test.
-Matrices, Introduction to Series, Partial Derivatives, Least Squares Adjustments, Topics in Astronomy, and Coordinate Systems.
+Prerequisite: 2030:255 or equivalent with a grade of C- or better, or placement test.
+Matrices, introduction to series, partial derivatives, least squares adjustments, topics in astronomy, and coordinate systems.

-Associates Studies Social Sciences (2040)

-230 TECHNICAL CAREER SEARCH SKILLS 1 credits Students will develop specific skills in resume writing, interviewing, selfdirected job search, networking, researching employers, as well as learning the fundamentals of the job market.
-240 HUMAN RELATIONS 3 credits Examination of principles and methods which aid in understanding the individual's response to society and the relationship between society and individuals.
-2 credits 241 TECHNOLOGY & HUMAN VALUES Examination of impact of scientific and technical change upon people, their values and institutional arrangements.
+230 TECHNICAL CAREER SEARCH SKILLS

+Students will develop specific skills in resume writing, interviewing, self-directed job search, networking, researching employers, as well as learning the fundamentals of the job market.

+240 HUMAN RELATIONS

+Examination of principles and methods which aid in understanding the individual's response to society and the relationship between society and individuals.

+241 TECHNOLOGY & HUMAN VALUES

+Examination of impact of scientific and technical change upon people, their values and institutional arrangements.
 Topics include biomedical technology, automation, economic growth, natural environment and technology and quality of life.

-242 AMERICAN URBAN SOCIETY 3 credits Multidisciplinary treatment of urban processes and problems.
+242 AMERICAN URBAN SOCIETY

+Multidisciplinary treatment of urban processes and problems.
 Concerns historical, political, social, economic and other environmental forces which impact the individual in an urban setting.

-243 CONTEMPORARY GLOBAL ISSUES 3 credits Multidisciplinary approach to global social problems.
+243 CONTEMPORARY GLOBAL ISSUES

+Multidisciplinary approach to global social problems.
 Examines cultural, political, and economic issues in developed and developing nations.
 Emphasizes technology's impact and global interrelationships.

-244 DEATH & DYING 2 credits Examination of a wide range of topics related to death and dying.
+244 DEATH & DYING

+Examination of a wide range of topics related to death and dying.
 Emphasis is placed on understanding and coping with death and dying.

-247 SURVEY OF BASIC ECONOMICS 3 credits Introduction to economic analysis and issues designed for the student taking only one course in economics.
+247 SURVEY OF BASIC ECONOMICS

+Introduction to economic analysis and issues designed for the student taking only one course in economics.
 Coverage includes economic systems, exchange, money and banking, national income, employment, fiscal policy and current domestic economic problems.

-251 HUMAN BEHAVIOR AT WORK 3 credits Examination of relationship between human behavior and the work organization.
+251 HUMAN BEHAVIOR AT WORK

+Examination of relationship between human behavior and the work organization.
 Emphasis on how contemporary organizations are changing and what makes individuals within their organizations more effective.

-254 THE BLACK EXPERIENCE 1619-1877 2 credits Prerequisite: 2020:121 or 3300:112.
+254 THE BLACK EXPERIENCE 1619-1877

+Prerequisite: 2020:121 or 3300:112.
 Examination of the black American including origins, historical achievements and striving to achieve first-class citizenship in America from 1619 to 1877.

-256 DIVERSITY IN AMERICAN SOCIETY 2 credits Prerequisites: 2020:121, or 3300:112 or equivalent.
+256 DIVERSITY IN AMERICAN SOCIETY

+Prerequisites: 2020:121, or 3300:112 or equivalent.
 Survey course covering demographic, social, economic, political, and educational realities of diversity in 21st Century.
 Focus on diversity and unity, historical overview.

-257 THE BLACK EXPERIENCE 1877-1954 2 credits Prerequisites: 2020:121 or 3300:112.
+257 THE BLACK EXPERIENCE 1877-1954

+Prerequisites: 2020:121 or 3300:112.
 Examines the experiences of Blacks following Reconstruction.
 Topics to include: Separate but Equal doctrine, segregation, integration, and the achievements of Blacks in American society.

-258 BLACK EXPERIENCE 1954-PRESENT 2 credits Prerequisites: 2020:121 or 3300:112.
+258 BLACK EXPERIENCE 1954-PRESENT

+Prerequisites:2020:121 or 3300:112.
 Examines the relationship of the civil rights movement, Black nationalism, integration, segregation, and desegregation as strategies to ameliorate discrimination and achieve equal opportunity.